ideaconsult/Toxtree.js/README.md

 ```
 The `substanceUri` is the same as in previous function.
 This one queries for a summary of all studies available for the given substance.
 It fills up the numbers in the studies' tabs and prepares the tables for particular queries later on, which are executes upon each tab's activation.

-<a name="jtoxdataset"></a> jToxCompound kit
+<a name="jtoxcompound"></a> jToxCompound kit
 ------------------------------------------

-An OpenTox dataset management and visualization tool.
-Since _dataset_ is very basic term in OpenTox hierarchy it is used in other places like [jToxQuery](#jtoxquery) and [jToxTree kit](#jtoxtree).
+An OpenTox compound dataset management and visualization tool.
+Since _compound_ is very basic term in OpenTox hierarchy it is used in other places like [jToxQuery](#jtoxquery) and [jToxTree kit](#jtoxtree).
 It is vital that the scope of this kit it _not_ to provide complete, versatile interface for making queries, linking between them, etc. - it aims at visualizing and providing basic navigation within _one_ particular query.
 It is designed to be easily configurable - up to the point of being only one table, and easily driven with API calls, which are explained below.

 As a consequence of this perspective, all functionality as filtering and ordering, is applied to the currently downloaded dataset entries, i.e. - one "page" of the dataset.
 This is due to the fact that for many datasets it is impossible to have general procedures applied to them, thus the scope of this kit is limited to local visuzalization functions only.